Remixing Functionally Graded Structures: Data-Driven Topology Optimization with Multiclass Shape Blending: Methodology

 \subsection{Concurrent Multiclass Data-Driven Topology Optimization}

 One challenge in creating a concurrent functionally graded design framework that produces realistic results while remaining as general as possible is the different feasible ranges of arbitrary microstructure classes.
-Consider the five truss basis classes we used to demonstrate the blending scheme in Sec.~\ref{sec:method_blending}.
+Consider the five truss basis classes in Sec.~\ref{sec:method_blending}.
 For a prescribed minimum feature size of $4$ pixels, the first basis has a minimum feasible volume fraction of $0.2$, while the second has a minimum of $0.4$.
 The question that arises is: when different $v_{min}>0$ are possible for each element $e$, how can we design the distribution of volume fractions while also optimizing a clearly defined macrostructure where some microstructures are allowed to be void (i.e., $v_e=0$)?

-Regarding this, most existing FGS research have either elected to ignore the macroscale design altogether~\citep{Li2019tpms,Das2020thermoFGS}, or adopted a hybridized method that splits the macro- and micro-scale designs into two optimization problems~\citep{Wang2018gradedmorph,Jansen2020hybridfgs,Chu2019fixconn,Zhang2018krigingFGScomp}.
+Regarding this, most existing FGS research have either elected to ignore the macroscale design altogether~\citep{Li2019tpms}, or adopted a hybridized method that splits the macro- and micro-scale designs into two optimization problems~\citep{Wang2018gradedmorph,Jansen2020hybridfgs,Chu2019fixconn,Zhang2018krigingFGScomp}.
 None of these works incorporate multiclass designs where the basis topologies can be drastically different, however.

-We propose to overcome this hurdle by merging parametric and non-parametric methods in a framework that utilizes evolutionary TO (BESO~\citep{Huang2007beso}) to optimize the discrete global structure, $\mathbf{x}$, and gradient-based TO solved by the method of moving asymptotes (MMA)~\citep{Svanberg1987mma} to design the classes, $\mathbf{c}$, their distributions, $\boldsymbol{\xi}$, and volume fractions, $\mathbf{v}$.
-The approach is similar to the latter group above, but unlike many, both scales are evolved simultaneously in one loop.
-This combination allows arbitrary sets of basis microstructures to be used rather than strict constraints or careful handpicking, and distinguishes our framework from others in terms of generality and efficiency.
+We propose to overcome this hurdle by merging parametric and non-parametric methods in a framework that utilizes evolutionary TO (BESO~\citep{Huang2007beso}) to optimize the discrete global structure, $\mathbf{x}$, and gradient-based TO solved by the method of moving asymptotes (MMA)~\citep{Svanberg1987mma} to concurrently design the coefficients of $M$ new classes $\mathbf{c}$, their distributions $\boldsymbol{\xi}$, and volume fractions $\mathbf{v}$.
+The approach is similar to the latter group above, but unlike many, we evolve the designs at both scales in the same iteration.
+This combination allows arbitrary sets of basis microstructures to be used rather than strict constraints or careful handpicking, and distinguishes our framework in terms of generality and efficiency.